gridbugs/gridbugs.org/content/blog/sound-on-ocaml-on-windows.md

 That's progress!
-There's now an error message indicating that `pkgconf --exists portaudio-2.0` failed, which is expected because the `conf-portaudio` package's depexts don't contain a case for `os-distribution = "cygwin"` (only `os-distribution = "cygwinports"`).
+There's now an error message indicating that `pkgconf --exists portaudio-2.0` failed, which is expected because the `conf-portaudio` package's `depexts` don't contain a case for `os-distribution = "cygwin"` (only `os-distribution = "cygwinports"`).

-Next step is to fix the `conf-portaudio` depexts so they install the appropriate package on Cygwin.
+Next step is to fix the `conf-portaudio` `depexts` so they install the appropriate package on Cygwin.
 I added this line to the `depexts` section in `conf-portaudio.opam`:
 ```
     ["portaudio"] {os = "win32" & os-distribution = "cygwin"}
 ```

 I needed to run `opam pin .` again to get Opam to update its copy of the custom version of this package's metadata.
+Every time you change the .opam file of a pinned package you have to re-pin the package for the change to be come visible to Opam.

 Then I tried installing `conf-portaudio` again:
 ```